 S-752 : Still Just a Bill

-The changes introduced by this bill will take effect three years after the date of enactment.
+The bill’s changes take effect three years after enactment.

 Action Timeline